 Top / Featured Image Credit: My own image taken before boarding the Bullet Train in Tokyo — flickr photo by cogdogblog http://flickr.com/photos/cogdog/2908880241 shared under a Creative Commons (BY) license

-The post "Hopping Aboard the Federated WordPress Train" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/11/federated-wordpress-train/) on November 3, 2015.
+The post "Hopping Aboard the Federated WordPress Train" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/11/federated-wordpress-train/) on November 3, 2015.